avniproject/avni-docs-temp/test-prompts.md

 Example: Monitoring a waterbody daily without any enrolment or exit.

----
+# File:

-**Q: How do I design a workflow for maternal health tracking?**
+## How do I design a workflow for maternal health tracking?

-A: Maternal Health / Pregnancy Workflow in Avni
+Maternal Health / Pregnancy Workflow in Avni
 1. Create the Subject

 Type: Person